In Dad’s office the air conditioning

 Those 385 horses galloping in front of him

-threw of a blast furnace’s face-searing worth
+threw back a blast furnace’s face-searing worth

 from March to November.
 He didn’t work